 The image above illustrates the Electron Transport Chain.
-The protein complexes on the inner mitochondrial membrane use high energy electrons from NADH and FAD2 to move H+ ions to the intermembranous space.
+The protein complexes on the inner mitochondrial membran use high energy electrons from NADH and FAD_2 to move H+ ions to the intermembranous space.
 The H+ concentration gradient is then used to make ATP through the enzyme complex called ATP Synthase.
 Oxygen is the final electron acceptor and becomes water.

-A quick recap of what has happened so far might go like this: Electrons and hydrogen ions were harvested from the C-H bonds of glucose.
+A quick recap of what has happened so far might go like this: Electrons and hydrogen ions were harvested from the Cbonds of glucose.
 These high energy electrons with hydrogen are carried from the reactions of glycolysis and the citric acid cycle to the electron transport chain on the inner membrane of the mitochondria.
 The electron transport chain takes these high energy electrons and gradually "uses" the energy to pump hydrogen ions into the intermembranous space.
 As the energy in the electrons is used, the electrons don't have enough energy to form a C-H bond anymore, but they can form an O-H bond.
 Thus, oxygen comes along and accepts the electrons and hydrogen to form water.
-The cycle is complete, and water can once again be used by a plant somewhere to participate in the photosynthetic reactions that will excite O-H bond electrons again.
+The cycle is complete and water can once again be used by a plant somewhere to participate in the photosynthetic reactions that will excite O-H bond electrons again.
 The hydrogen ions that have been pumped into the intermembranous space are allowed to flow down their electrochemical gradient through ATP synthase.
-ATP is generated as a result and ATP is used to run the many molecular processes in cells.
+ATP is generated as a result and ATP is used to run the many molecular processes in our cells that keep us healthy and alive.
+As energy is released in these many reactions of metabolism a little bit is lost as heat.
+Indeed, metabolism is responsible for a portion of our body heat.

 Glucose is not the only molecule with C-H bond energy to use in metabolic reactions.
-Lipids and Proteins are also metabolized by cells.
+Lipids and Proteins are also metabolized by our cells.